gabrielenizzoli/spark_engine/docs/modules/pipeline-model.md

 # The pipeline-model module

 This module exposes a model abstraction to describe a dataset.
+The final goal of the model is to be able to describe how a spark dataset can be built.
-The model abstraction can be usually expressed in a common format, usually yaml (or json), that the code is able to translate in a set of Java beans.
+Moreover, the model can be expressed in a shareable format, usually yaml (or json), that the code is able to translate in a set of Java beans.

-Additionally, a model abstraction is also provided to describe dataset consumers.
+Once a dataset is ready, it needs to be consumed to do something.
 A consumer describes an action on a dataset (ie: save to disk, show to terminal, etc etc).
+For this reason, a model abstraction is also provided to describe dataset consumers.

 ## Utilities